Miami Domestic Violence Lawyer

 Expungement or Sealing

-Florida law prevents a person who is found guilty of any domestic-related crime of violence from sealing or expunging their record, regardless of whether their adjudication is withheld (§741.28, Florida Statutes).
+Florida law prevents a person found guilty of any domestic violence crime from sealing or expunging their record, regardless of whether their adjudication is withheld (§741.28, Florida Statutes).

-This means that even if you plead no contest and the judge does not formally convict you (withholds adjudication), the case will be on your permanent record.
+This means that the case will be on your permanent record even if you plead no contest and the judge does not formally convict you (withholds adjudication).
 Unfortunately, the law does not provide any exceptions.

 Contact an Experienced Miami Domestic Violence Defense Attorney

-If you or a loved one are facing a domestic violence charge it is crucial for you to be represented by an experienced Miami domestic violence defense attorney in order to minimize the chances of a conviction.
-You need someone to tell your side of the story in a way that shows you aren’t guilty.
-And even if you are guilty, you need to make sure that the consequences are minimized as much as possible.
+If you or a loved one are facing a domestic violence charge, you must be represented by an experienced Miami domestic violence defense attorney to minimize the chances of a conviction.
+If you are facing false accusations, you need someone to tell your side of the story in a way that shows you aren’t guilty.
+And even if you are guilty, you must ensure that the consequences are minimized as much as possible.
+Many family law lawyers represent their clients for domestic violence when they are facing a criminal charge.
+However, if you are being prosecuted for a criminal offense, you should seriously consider obtaining legal representation from a criminal defense lawyer.
+We have extensive experience in these matters and will fight to ensure that your rights are protected and that negative consequences are minimized.

-Over the years, we have successfully represented hundreds of domestic violence clients by obtaining dismissals, not guilty verdicts, or by reducing a charge to a less serious offense.
+Over the years, we have successfully represented hundreds of clients in domestic abuse cases by obtaining dismissals, not guilty verdicts, or reducing charges to less serious offenses.
 There is a good chance that we have dealt with a case very similar to yours and have represented clients who shared similar needs and concerns that you may have.
-Feel free to browse through the results section of our site for a representative sample of some of our past cases, and the results we have achieved for our clients.
+Feel free to browse through the results section of our site for a representative sample of some of our past cases and the results we have achieved for our clients.